flutter/website/faq.md

   performance and delivers predictable performance, without periodic pauses that would cause dropped frames.

 * _Fast allocation_.
-The Flutter framework uses a reactive style programming model, whose performance depends heavily on the underlying memory allocator efficiently handling small, short-lived allocations.
-The reactive style was developed in languages with this property and does not work efficiently in languages that lack this facility.
+The Flutter framework uses a functional-style flow that depends heavily on the underlying memory allocator efficiently handling small, short-lived allocations.

 Dart scores highly on all four dimensions.
 In addition, we have the opportunity to work closely with the Dart community, which is actively investing resources